 Normally, you’d be right.
 But jojoba oil is one of the exceptions to the rule.
 Why?

-Out of all the oils, jojoba oil resembles sebum (your skin’s natural moisturiser more closely.
-This means that it can trick your skin into thinking it has already produced enough oil so it can finally stop pumping out an extra dose.
+Out of all the oils, jojoba oil resembles sebum (your skin’s natural moisturiser) more closely.
+This means it’s lightweight enough to sink quickly into your skin and not aggravate acne.

 Plus – and this is good news for ALL skin types – jojoba oil is rich in fatty acids that moisturise skin and increase its moisture content.